Colin O'Reilly: Coaching career

 For the 2022–23 season, O'Reilly continued on as Neptune's head coach.
+He began the 2023–24 season as coach before being replaced in November 2023.

 National team career

 O'Reilly was head coach of the Irish senior men's team from 2014 to 2016, helping them to a fourth-placed finish at the 2016 FIBA European Championship for Small Countries.

 In 2019, O'Reilly served as player-coach of the Irish 3x3 team at the FIBA 3x3 Europe Cup.

 In April 2022, O'Reilly was re-appointed coach of the Irish men's 3x3 team.
+In March 2024, he was appointed coach of the Irish women's 3x3 team.

 Personal life

 O'Reilly's older brother, Niall, also plays basketball.
 His sisters, Orla and Sinead, played college basketball for Binghamton University.
 After graduating, Orla went on to play professionally.

 O'Reilly is a former Cork senior hurling championship winner.
 He played for Blackrock and helped them win the 2002 Cork Senior Hurling Championship.